immutable/contracts/contracts/random/README.md

 is supplied and the next one is requested in the same transaction.
 Whereas the API offered by
 ```RandomValues.sol``` provides numbers that can not be predicted, the API offered by
 ```RandomSequences.sol``` means that savvy game players that can analyse blockchain state can
-predict the next random value to be generated.
-However, they are unable to the random number that will be generated. ```RandomSequences.sol```'s API can be used securely by ensuring the purpose of random numbers used in a game are clearly segregated, and that a different sequence type is given for each purpose.
+predict the next random value to be generated for them.
+However, they are unable to change the random number that will be generated. ```RandomSequences.sol```'s API can be used securely by ensuring the purpose of random numbers used in a game are clearly segregated, and that a different sequence type is given for each purpose.
+In this way, the player has the choice of using the random value or cease playing the game.

 ## Process of Requesting a Random Number using Random Values